 The current commercial available pre-combustion CO2 capture technologies that could be applied to IGCC systems—the glycol-based Selexol™ process and the methanol-based Rectisol® process— employ physical solvents that preferentially absorb CO2 from the syngas mixture.
 There are several Selexol™ and Rectisol® systems in use at commercial scale, although not fully integrated at IGCC power plants.

 In oxy-fuel combustion, almost pure oxygen mixed with recycled flue gas is used for the combustion process instead of air.
-This will result in a flue gas that is mainly CO2 saturated with water vapor.
+This will result in a flue gas that is mainly CO2 saturated with water vapour.
 The flue gas is composed with approximately 83% CO2, 15% H2O, which makes it possible to purify and store CO2 with less downstream large treatment equipment.
 However, the combustion temperature with pure oxygen is excessively high.
-Therefore dilution or moderation is required, via recycling the CO2 rich flue gas, to make the combustion temperature similar to that of a normal air-blown combustor.
+Therefore, dilution or moderation is required, via recycling the CO2 rich flue gas, to make the combustion temperature similar to that of a normal air-blown combustor.
 Oxygen is produced by a cryogenic Air Separation Unit so called “cold box”.
-Novel techniques with lower energy consumption and cost are currently the main focus topics.
+Novel techniques with lower energy consumption and cost are currently the key focus topics.
+Oxygen transport membrane is one such technology for separation of O2 from air.